Why we Love Visiting Hershey Pennsylvania with Kids

 I will admit that MOST of the bigger roller coasters require you to be over 54″, which neither of my kids was for our most recent visit.
 The website also gives the ranges for each category so you can see in advance where everyone will fall.
 After our most recent trip, we have decided it would be best to wait until my oldest is 54″ to return to ride the roller coasters.
 There are a few roller coasters that you can still ride under that height though.
 And even in the “Reeses” category, there is a roller coaster that can you ride that even goes upside down!

 Even for kids smaller than my girls, there are plenty of rides to get on!
-We typically spend anywhere from 6-8 hours at the park and have never ridden every single one.
+We typically spend anywhere from 6-8 hours at the park and have never rode every single ride.
 The lines tend to get longer as the day goes on, but they aren’t too bad for rides for the younger kids.

 Besides being tons of great rides for the kids there is also an entire water park embedded into the park!
 We didn’t spend a ton of time in there because there was a quick thunderstorm that closed it for a while.
 The girls did have a great time playing in the water even when it cooled off after the storm.
 When we return to Hershey Park we are thinking we almost would need a second day to just hang at the water section and one just for the regular park!

 In addition to all the rides, Hershey Park also has a small zoo attached.
+Admission to the zoo is included with your admission to Hershey Park.
 We have visited on some trips in the past – but often will skip it since we do visit many zoos elsewhere.

 Hershey’s Chocolate World

 Right before the main entrance to Hershey Park, you will find Hershey’s Chocolate World.
 When you first walk in you’ll think it’s just a giant gift shop and place to load up on chocolate.
-And while that is almost true, there are some other great things to do in there as well.
+And while that is almost true, there are also some other interesting ways to experience chocolate here!
 Chocolate World opens at 9 AM so many people head in there before the park opens.
-We decided to go the day after we were at the park before we got on the road to drive home.
-If you are only going to Chocolate World for under 3 hours parking is free also – score!
+We decided to go the day after we were at the park before we got on the road to drive home, so we could take our time and not feel rushed to get into the park.
+If you are only going to Chocolate World for under 3 hours parking is free – score!
 We purchased a bundle of tickets for 3 different events in Hershey’s Chocolate World.
-We chose the option for the Chocolate Tasting Experience, 4D show and the Create your own candy bar.
-There are also options that include a trolley ride, we only skipped because we didn’t think the kids would enjoy at this age.
+We chose the option for the Chocolate Tasting Experience, 4D show and Create your own candy bar.
+There are also options that include a trolley ride, we only skipped this opportunity because we didn’t think the kids would enjoy at this age.

 Create Your Own Candy Bar